The reshoring advantage: 4 reasons to bring your manufacturing back home8th Jan 2024

 3. Better payment terms

-When it comes to paying for your machined components, you may well find that you’re able to negotiate better payment terms by using a domestic supplier.
-For components manufactured in the Far East, it is common to pay the entire balance upfront – that’s before you even see a component.
+For components manufactured in the Far East, it’s common to be expected to pay the entire balance upfront – that’s before you even see a component.
 The wait for the first order to arrive can be quite nerve-wracking!

 4. Faster communication and stronger relationships